Denoising as Adaptation: Noise-Space Domain Adaptation for Image Restoration: Related Work

 \textbf{Domain Adaptation}.
-The concept of domain adaptation is proposed to eliminate the discrepancy between the source domains and target domains~\cite{saenko2010adapting, torralba2011unbiased} to facilitate the generalization ability of learning models.
+The concept of domain adaptation is proposed to eliminate the discrepancy between the source domains and target domains~\citep{saenko2010adapting, torralba2011unbiased} to facilitate the generalization ability of learning models.
 Previous methods can be categorized into feature-space and pixel-space approaches.
-For example, feature-space adaptation methods~\cite{tzeng2014deep, ganin2015unsupervised, long2015learning, tzeng2015simultaneous, bousmalis2016domain, tzeng2017adversarial} adjust the extracted features from networks to align across different domains.
-Among these methods, some classical techniques are developed like minimizing the distance between feature spaces~\cite{tzeng2014deep, long2015learning} and introducing domain adversarial objectives~\cite{ganin2015unsupervised, tzeng2015simultaneous, tzeng2017adversarial}.
+For example, feature-space adaptation methods adjust the extracted features from networks to align across different domains.
+Among these methods, some classical techniques are developed like minimizing the distance between feature spaces~\citep{tzeng2014deep, long2015learning} and introducing domain adversarial objectives~\citep{ganin2015unsupervised, tzeng2017adversarial}.
 Aligning high levels of deep representation may overlook crucial low-level variances that are essential for target tasks such as image restoration.
-In contrast, pixel-space domain adaptation methods~\cite{liu2016coupled, taigman2016unsupervised, shrivastava2017learning, bousmalis2017unsupervised} achieve distribution alignment directly in the raw pixel level, by translating source data to match the ``style" of a target domain.
+In contrast, pixel-space adaptation methods~\citep{liu2016coupled, taigman2016unsupervised, shrivastava2017learning, bousmalis2017unsupervised} achieve distribution alignment directly in the raw pixel level, by translating source data to match the ``style" of a target domain.
 While they are easier to understand and verify for effectiveness from domain-shifted visualizations, pixel-space adaptation methods require careful tuning and can be unstable during training.
-Recent methods~\cite{hoffman2018cycada, zheng2018t2net, chen2019learning} compensate for the limitation of isolated domain adaptation by jointly aligning feature space and pixel space, shared the similar pipeline with CycleGAN~\cite{zhu2017unpaired}.
-However, they tend to be computationally demanding due to the need to train multiple networks (generally two generators and two discriminators) and the complexity of the cycle consistency loss.
-Different from the above feature-space and pixel-space methods, we propose a new noise-space solution that preserves low-level appearance across different domains with a compact and stable framework.
+Recent methods~\citep{hoffman2018cycada, zheng2018t2net, chen2019learning} compensate for the limitation of isolated domain adaptation by jointly aligning feature space and pixel space.
+However, they tend to be computationally demanding due to the need to train multiple networks and the complexity of the cycle consistency loss~\citep{zhu2017unpaired}.
+Different from the above feature-space and pixel-space methods, we propose a new noise-space solution that preserves low-level appearance across different domains within a compact and stable framework.